grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/02 Performance Insights.md

 *Identifier*: `health_high_loadgen_cpu_usage`
 - **Happens when**:
-  This alert is raised when we detect high utilization of the load generator CPU during a test.
+  k6 detects high utilization of the load-generator CPU during a test.
   Overutilization of the load generator can skew your test results, producing data that varies unpredictably from test to test.
   Virtual Users will naturally try to execute as quickly as possible.
 - **What it might indicate**: